CyclotronResearchCentre/TWSmooting_demo/TechnicalNote.md

 	<img src="demo_TissueProb.png" style="zoom: 150%;" />
   This simply illustrates the fact that the tissue probabilities are also affected by the standard Gaussian smoothing, still the explicit mask ensures that the location of the underlying tissue classes is correctly recovered.

-- The signal from the 20 subjects, thin lines, and the mean signal intensity, bold line, smoothed with the Gaussian kernel.
+- The signal from the 20 subjects, thin red lines, and the mean signal intensity, bold black line, smoothed with the Gaussian kernel.
 	<img src="demo_GsmoothedSignal.png" style="zoom: 150%;" />
   One can see the mixing effect of standard Gaussian smoothing.
 The signal close to the edges (between tissue classes) is strongly affected and deviates from the true signal (dashed line).